 We are a welcoming, loving family of believers open to all who come through our doors.
 Our congregation is small but very active.
-We average 25-30 in worship but we are growing.
+We average 15-20 in worship but we are growing!
 When you come through the door the first time, you will be our guest.
 When you come through the second time you are family.
 Love is the mark of our church family.

 We are a mission-minded church reaching out to the Crabtree/Iron Duff community and beyond.
 We serve regularly at the Canton Community Kitchen and support community outreach ministries such as Haywood Christian Ministries and the Canton Missional Network.

-We have a vibrant music ministry and welcome anyone to sing in our choir or enrich our worship with a musical instrument.
-Choir practice is at 6:00 pm on Thursdays.
+We have a vibrant music ministry and welcome anyone to enrich our worship with a musical instrument.

 Our Pastor is Reverend James Marsh.
 He and his wife, Leigh, came to us in July of 2018.
 He answered God’s call on his life to ministry in 2016 after a twenty-year career in law enforcement.
 He is currently in the Course of Study program at Duke University.